Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 #### Enable sensitivity labels for MS 365 groups

-If the `EnableMIPLabels` parameter is set to or not present, [See this doc](https://learn.microsoft.com/en-gb/purview/sensitivity-labels-teams-groups-sites#using-sensitivity-labels-for-microsoft-teams-microsoft-365-groups-and-sharepoint-sites) for more information on Sensititvity labels.
+If the `EnableMIPLabels` parameter is set to or not present, you will need to enable sensitivity labels for MS 365 Groups.
+[See this doc](https://learn.microsoft.com/en-gb/purview/sensitivity-labels-teams-groups-sites#using-sensitivity-labels-for-microsoft-teams-microsoft-365-groups-and-sharepoint-sites)
+for more information on sensitivity labels.

-To enable them, follow these instructions:
+To enable sensitivity labels, follow these instructions:
 [Enable sensitivity label support in PowerShell](https://learn.microsoft.com/en-us/entra/identity/users/groups-assign-sensitivity-labels#enable-sensitivity-label-support-in-powershell)

 ... which will probably